cds-ruc/SALI/README.md

 #define COMPRESS 1
 ```

 Note that there is no need to disable insert evolving, just like in learned indexes where the retraining does not need to be turned off.

 ## Usage

-`src/examples/example_multithread.cpp` shows how to use sali in multithread environment.
+`src/examples/example_multithread.cpp` demonstrates the usage of SALI in a multithreaded environment.

 ## Running benchmark

 SALI's performance can be assessed using the GRE benchmarking tool.
-We have integrated SALI into GRE as "GRE_SALI," which is a fork of GRE, and you can access it at the following link: https://github.com/YunWorkshop/GRE_SALI.
+We have integrated SALI into GRE as "[GRE_SALI](https://github.com/YunWorkshop/GRE_SALI)," which is a fork of GRE.
+In GRE_SALI, you can assess the performance of SALI comprehensively.

 Note that for additional features, we have introduced additional flags in GRE_SALI: